boyter/activitypub/create-post.md

 Posts tend to be created with a few possible states before being distributed, in Mastodon and other systems.

  - Public.
 This will appear on the local timeline, and go to all followers of the user, and any @ mentions.
 Anyone can access this post via API.
  - Mentioned.
 This will only go to a direct @ mentions in the message itself, and not followers.
+Such posts should only be accessable to signed requests for the person @ via API.
  - Followers.
 This will only go to followers, and not appear on the local timeline.
+Such posts should only be accessable to signed requests by followers via API.
- - Unlisted this goes into everything, but should now allow boosts or other such actions.
+ - Unlisted this goes into everything, but should not allow boosts or other such actions.

 takahe also has the following